Lockheed Martin Space: Mergers and acquisitions

+RCA Astro-Electronics Division, a division of RCA.
+In March 1958, RCA established Astro Electronics Products (AEP) as a division of RCA Defense Electronic Products.
+This spacecraft design and manufacturing facility, also referred to as the RCA Space Center was located in East Windsor, New Jersey.

-RCA Astro-Electronics Division, a division of RCA, was formed in the late 1950s and went on to become one of the leading American manufacturers of satellites and other space systems, including the world's first weather satellite, TIROS, launched in 1960.
-The spacecraft design and manufacturing facility was located in East Windsor, New Jersey.
+On 18 December 1958, RCA Astro successfully launched its first communications satellite from Cape Canaveral.
+It was called SCORE, (Signal Communications by Orbiting Relay Equipment).
+SCORE brought the world's first voice message from space.
+RCA Astro went on to become one of the leading American manufacturers of satellites and other space systems, including the world's first weather satellite, TIROS, launched in 1960.

 In 1985, two members of the Astro Electronics engineering staff, Bob Cenker and Gerard E. Magilton, were selected to train as NASA Payload Specialists for the Space Shuttle Columbia mission designated as STS-61-C. The primary goal of the flight was to deliver a communications satellite, RCA Americom Satcom KU-1, designed and built at the Astro-Electronics facility, into orbit.
 Cenker was selected as a member of the flight crew, and Magilton was assigned as the back-up.
-When Columbia launched on January 12, 1986, Bob Cenker became RCA Astro-Electronic's first astronaut.
+When Columbia launched on 12 January 1986, Bob Cenker became RCA Astro-Electronic's first astronaut.
 Following the destruction of Space Shuttle Challenger with the next Shuttle mission, civilian Payload Specialists were excluded from flying Shuttle missions until 1990.
 By that time, RCA had been purchased by General Electric, and RCA Astro-Electronics became part of GE.
 As a result, Cenker was the only RCA Astro-Electronics employee, and only employee in the history of the facility under all of its subsequent names, to ever fly in space.